You are here: Home page > Electricity and electronics > Inverters

 Simple animation illustrating the concept of a DC to AC power inverter

 Animation: The basic concept of an electromechanical inverter.
 DC feeds into the primary winding (pink zig-zag wires on the left side) of a toroidal transformer (brown donut), through a spinning plate (red and blue) with criss-cross connections.
 As the plate rotates, it repeatedly switches over the connections to the primary winding, so the transformer is receiving AC as its input instead of DC.
 This is a step-up transformer with more windings in the secondary (yellow zig-zag, right-hand side) than the primary, so it boosts a small AC input voltage into a larger AC output.
 The speed at which the disk rotates governs the frequency of the AC output.
-Most inverters don't work anything like this; this simply illustrates the concept.
+Most modern inverters don't work anything like this; this simply illustrates the concept.
 An inverter set up this way would produce a very rough square wave output.

 Types of inverters